FStarLang/FStar/doc/book/part4/part4_pure.rst

     = if b then x + 1
       else x

 It is worthwhile understanding the wp here.
 It says that to prove ``post`` of the return value, the precondition is to prove ``post`` on all ``y > x``.
-The ``y`` here is a valid, although much weaker, characterization of the function's return value.
+The ``y`` here is a valid, although weaker, characterization of the function's return value.

-We can also write a stronger spec which basically mirrors the definition of wp for the conditionals::
+We can write a stronger spec which basically mirrors the definition of wp for the conditionals::

   let maybe_incr (b:bool) (x:int)